elvinyung/gct/readme.md

 * `THING_6666...`
 * lowercase variations of the above

-and format the ticket name to THING-6666.
+and format the ticket name to `THING-6666`.
+The commit message will be formatted to `[THING_6666] actual commit message here`.

 Commit with `gct [COMMIT_MSG]`.